erushinj/moon-alarmingly-streamlined-spawngroups/README.md

 - Only works as host
 - Values (eg, frequency of tougher units) scales with chosen difficulty
 - Some difficulties and Level Mods have a mixed response of two different police factions
+- Minigun Dozers are added to some scripted spawns and will spawn regardless of the Minigun Dozers setting on Death Wish
 - Includes [Give Random Arms to Scripted Spawns](https://modworkshop.net/mod/42111)
-- Certain special enemies use faction-appropriate weaponry where possible - this is cosmetic
+- Certain special enemies are given faction-appropriate weaponry - this is cosmetic

 -----